-The implication is that if Google sees you as an authority on “business valuation” because of what you’ve posted on your web pages and blog, as well as the backlinks you’ve earned to those pages, then it’s also probably going to recognize your authority when you start talking about “business valuation” on SlideShare, YouTube, guest posts on other sites, etc.
+The implication is that if Google sees you as an authority on “business valuation” because of business valuation-related content you’ve posted on your web pages and blog, as well as the backlinks you’ve earned to those pages, then it’s also probably going to recognize your authority when you start talking about “business valuation” on SlideShare, YouTube, Twitter, podcasts, company news, industry websites, etc.

 The point is that it’s much easier to earn high Google rankings through keywords related to your page one keywords.
 On the flip side, trying to rank for an unrelated keyword will be much more difficult.
 For example, in our “business appraisals” example, ranking for “accounting services” or “CPA services” will be much harder since you’re not already an authority in those subjects.

 Pick The Low-Hanging Fruit